AWS Surprise Bill

 - Sometimes, CloudFormation can fail to remove resources.

-- Make sure your billing alerts are the first you set up to create your account.
+- Make sure your billing alerts are the first thing you set up when you create your account.

 - AWS support has a protocol to reverse charges made due to accidental creation of resources.